Charitable Flip Unitrust

 - Real estate that is debt-free, closely-held stock, and other assets that may take time to sell.

 Flip unitrust as retirement supplement

-A flip unitrust can work nicely as a supplemental retirement plan that also supports Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth.
+A flip unitrust can work nicely as a supplemental retirement plan that also supports Dartmouth Health and/or Geisel School of Medicine at Dartmouth.
 The trustee of your flip unitrust can focus on asset growth during its pre-flip years, causing the unitrust to make little or no payments to you during its early years when you don't need the income.
 If you set up your unitrust to flip payment methods in the year you expect to retire, then it will make payments to you equal to its full percentage amount, such as 5% or 6% of its value, starting when you need the income.

 Flip unitrust as way to increase income from asset that may take time to sell